Last updated: June 30, 2015 (4 months ago)

 The land with an existing farmhouse was purchased in 1993.
 We built a community house operated by wind and solar power.
 It is now a private residence.
 After 13 of us lived in the original house and ate all our meals together, we now eat and meet once a month and get together once a week for “tea & talk”.
 We have individual houses including a log one with a greenhouse and solar/wind power and net-metering (which is for sale); a two-story frame home in the woods, with solar and wood stove; a small, totally solar one with an indoor compost toilet.
 One couple is in the process of building a stacked wood house, currently living in an insulated tent with an outdoor kitchen and working on their outhouse and greenhouse/utility building.
 We want to build a small transitional house for provisional members or interns.

 We’ve gone from huge gardens to smaller ones close to our houses and more protected from the prolific wildlife.
-We still put up some food, especially the apples from original trees and ones we planted.
+We put up some food, including the apples from original trees and ones we planted.
 There has been a variety of workshops and events over the years, including cider pressing.
 Our permaculture plan and ideas for a community-based sustainable economy and for animals is getting closer with our new people.
 Long range plans are for seed oil production.
 Goats are in the works.